Line up: Clive Mitten

 It is Clive’s orchestral re-imaginings of Twelfth Night music, taking themes from many of the tracks from that period and reworking them in a classical style to produce something entirely new.
 It is quite breathtaking!

-It is being released as a double CD.
+It is being released as a double CD and is also available as a digital download here.
 The track listing is as follows:

 - Part One: Live at the Target [25:27]